mirenchaps/mirenchaps/README.md

-## Hi there 👋
+## Hello there 👋

 My name is Miren.
-I work on device automation, building tools that sit at the intersection of infrastructure, scripting, and AI.
+I'm a Cloud/Platform Engineer with 10+ years of experience across Windows Server, cloud infrastructure, and automation.

 - 👔 I'm currently working with the Windows and Device Automation teams at Cisco, focused on device automation and platform engineering.
+Building tools that sit at the intersection of infrastructure, scripting, and AI.

-- 🖥️ Strong background in Windows Cloud / Server administration, PowerShell at scale, and endpoint management (Intune)
+- 🖥️ Deep background in Windows Cloud / Server administration, PowerShell at scale, and endpoint management (Intune)

 - 🔧 Building JiraBot (event-driven Jira → Webex notifications via AWS Lambda, DynamoDB, and Gemini) and a Device Validation pipeline - saving 45+ hrs/quarter (PowerShell, Intune, AWS, GPT, Webex)